davmac314/dinit/README.md

-reside in a directory (`/etc/dinit.d` is the default "system" location, with `/usr/local/lib/dinit.d` and `/lib/dinit.d` also searched; the default user location is `$HOME/dinit.d`) and the name of a service description file matches the name of the service they configure.
+reside in a directory (`/etc/dinit.d` is the default "system" location, with `/usr/local/lib/dinit.d` and `/lib/dinit.d` also searched; the default user location is `$HOME/dinit.d`) and the name of a service description file matches the name of the service it configures.

 For example, a service named "mysql" might be configured via the service description file named `/etc/dinit.d/mysql`.
-Service descriptions are loaded lazily, as needed by Dinit; so, this service description file will usually be read when the mysql service is first staretd.
+Service descriptions are loaded lazily, as needed by Dinit; so, this service description file will usually be read when the mysql service is first started.

 (An example of a complete set of system service descriptions can be found in the [doc/linux/services](doc/linux/services) directory).